impactfitnessoakland.com

 Coach Observation

-After twenty-plus years of coaching, the single clearest pattern we see is this: the clients who get the body they want are almost never the most motivated ones.
+After thousands of coaching sessions in Oakland, the single clearest pattern we see is this: the clients who get the body they want are almost never the most motivated ones.
 They’re the most consistent.
-We have clients training with us for ten years who’ve never had a single “perfect” six-week run — they just never went away.
-We have other clients with extraordinary discipline who cycled through three-month bursts of intense effort followed by year-long disappearances, and after five years had nothing to show.
+We have clients training with us for a decade who’ve never had a single “perfect” six-week run — they just never went away.
+We have other clients with extraordinary discipline who cycled through three-month bursts followed by year-long disappearances, and after five years had nothing to show.
 Consistency is unglamorous and it’s the whole game.
-Show up, do the work, don’t stop.
-The clients who internalize that early reach a place at year three that the motivated quitters can’t reach in a decade.

 How many days a week should I work out for real results?